 The sale of government bonds represented new issuances.
 Egypt is resorting to selling shorter term bonds to avoid paying higher yields.

-China is deploying more reserves to the CIC to increase financial returns.
+Established in 2007, the China Investment Corporation (CIC) originally had US$ 200 billion in registered capital from China’s Ministry of Finance.
+The government of China is deploying more reserves to the CIC to augment financial returns.
 After the Chinese New Year holiday, the China Investment Corporation received an undisclosed amount from the People’s Bank of China.
-Before the injection, the fund was around US$ 410 billion.
+Before the injection, the fund had around US$ 410 billion.
 The CIC has been seeking capital to expand its investment portfolio and generate higher returns.

 Mexico is a country that is economically dependent on its petroleum industry.
 Revenue volatility from one budget to the next, as business cycles tend to coincide with oil cycles, and the proficient use of oil revenues increases remain significant challenges for Mexico.
 Also, Mexico must deal with the scenario of decreased oil revenues as production is in steady decline and proven reserves are shrinking.
 The Government of Mexico has purchased put options at the US$ 85 a barrel level.
 This is to protect Mexico’s finances in case of a potential drop in the average price.
 The put options may be exercised in the event Mexico’s basket of export crude treads below an average of US$ 85 a barrel.
 This is nothing new as comparable hedging strategies have been used in the past to protect against oil price volatility.

 The oil coverage program is applied through Mexico’s Oil Revenues Stabilization Fund.

 In 2010, the Government of Mexico hedged at US$ 57 a barrel at a cost of over US$ 1 billion.
 [Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
 Please subscribe to view site content.]